USasikumar/USasikumar/README.md

 - 👋 Hi, I’m @USasikumar
 - 👀 I’m interested in Software Development
-- 💞️ I’m looking to collaborate to build somthing impactful.
+- 💞️ I’m looking to collaborate in build somthing impactful.
 - 📫 How to reach me via email on ujusasikumar@gmail.com
 - ✨ Here is my portfolio https://usasikumar.github.io/Portfolio